-All presenters and moderators should arrive onsite to check in at AALS Registration in the Exhibit Hall (Marquis Ballroom, level M2), and collect their name badge before their scheduled session begins.
+All presenters and moderators should arrive onsite to check in at AALS Registration in the Grand Ballroom, Grand Ballroom Level, and collect their name badge before their scheduled session begins.

 For Moderators and Presenters: Pre-Meeting Coordination